jelmer/awesome-codemods/README.md

-# Awesome Code Fixers
+# Awesome Codemods

-A curated list of tools that don't just point out what needs to be done (like static code analyzers or linters) but actually fix your code.
+A curated list of tools that don't just point out what needs to be done (like static code analyzers or linters) but actually modify your code.
 This means they can e.g. be used in pre-commit scripts or with tools like [silver-platter](https://github.com/jelmer/silver-platter).